snfwcl1f.gif

 Q. - Does it remove design files that are the same but have a number after them?
 How are duplicates detected?

-2.)
-The second way is by eliminating unwanted formats of a design.
+2. The second way is by eliminating unwanted formats of a design.
 To do that, the Deduper looks in the current folder that it's processing and checks if there are embroidery files with the same basename, but different extensions.
 For example, it may see that there's clown.hus, clown.pes, and clown.dst in the current folder.
 Because they are in the same folder, it ASSUMES that these are in fact the same clown design, but just in 3 different formats.
-In can't do a byte for byte comparison, because the files are not the same (since they're different formats).
+It can't do a byte for byte comparison, because the files are not the same (since they're different formats).
 It will choose to keep the version that's closest to the top of your File Type Priority list, as specified in your Preferences settings.
 So, if HUS was at the top of you list, then it would keep the HUS and delete the other two.
 If only clown.pes and clown.dst were there, then it would choose to keep the PES format, assuming it was higher in you list than DST.
-Because preferred format processing only takes place in the same folder, if two different formats of the same design are in different folders, it will not detect them as duplicates and will leave them alone.
+The latest version of the Embroidery Deduper performs additional analysis to identify "probable" extraneous formats, even if two different formats of the same design are in different folders.
+More information about "probable" duplicates can be found elsewhere in this FAQ.

 Q. - I sometimes keep duplicates across categories on purpose.
 Will the Embroidery Deduper get rid of those duplicates?